-What is lichens planus?
+What is Lichens Planus

-What is lichens planus, a skin disease caused due to cell mediated immune response.
+A skin disease caused due to cell mediated immune response.
 It can co exist with several other immune problems including alopecia areata, vitiligo, morphes, ulcerative colitis, myasthenia gravis and dermatomyositis.
 Some association has been found between hepititic C virus induced liver infections and lichen planus.
 It is treated by lichens planus herbal product of natural herbs clinic.

 Erosive lichen planus is a chronic hurting situation affecting mucosal surfaces, mostly the mouth (oral lichen planus) and the genitals (vulval or penile lichen planus).
 A severe variant or erosive lichen planus in female is famous as the vulvovaginal gingival syndrome.

 Oral lichen planus is appearing inside the mouth.
 Oral lichen planus affects 50 percent of patients with skin lichen planus but might occur without skin lesions elsewhere.
 The entire areas inside the mouth can be affected.
 There might be no symptoms but it can cause discomfort, lumps and ulcers.

 The exact Lichen Planus Cause is unknown but it is an immune reaction in which antigen is presented to the t-lymphocytes by langerhan cells forming epidermotrophic infiltrates leading to inflammation.
 Genetic correlation is also observed in some cases.
 Increased human leukocyte antigen B7, DR10 and DR1 were found in abundance in such cases.